 Setting up and overseeing a giveaway on your blog, website or social media outlets.
 Giveaways can increase brand exposure and bring in potential readers and customers.

-If your VA is local to you they could do house checks if you are away on business, holiday or in hospital.
+If your VA is local to you they could do house checks and house cleaning if you are away on business, holiday or in hospital.
 They can water plants, arrange for pet sitters/boarding, open/scan and email post to you.

 For bloggers, a VA could partake in comment threads, Instagram instants, source stock photo’s for a piece you are writing, check and amend broken links.
 They could also help you write an effective blog post outline.

 Social media management, updating social media sites such as Facebook, Twitter, Instagram and Pinterest.
 Responding to social media posts and developing discussions.
 Checking online for company mentions and customer feedback.
 Searching for interesting posts, news and articles to attract site visitors.

 Design, I can design social media designs such as Pinterest images or put you in touch with companies such as Logojoy that help small and mid-sized businesses over come the branding hurdle by offering design packages.